Skip to main content

 expand_more

-For acquisition, the Great Reach standard is a 3-touch sequence spaced 2–3 weeks apart, timed to the Buyer-Trigger Model™.
-For house-list campaigns to active customers, monthly or bimonthly cadence keeps you top of mind without wearing out your welcome.
+For acquisition, a 3-touch sequence spaced 2 to 3 weeks apart — timed to the Buyer-Trigger Model™ — is the structure we recommend.
+For active house-list customers, a monthly or bimonthly cadence keeps you top of mind.
 Single-touch direct mail rarely moves the needle.

 04